DJShankyShoe/Website/README.md

 # Website
-Here I will post my CTF writeups and talk a little about myself.
+Here I will post my CTF writeups and talk a little about myself at https://shank.sytes.net/